c-cube/blag/content/curry_howard_scam.md

 ## Conclusion

 The title was click-baity, of course 🙂.
-But I do think that CH is over-hyped, because the correspondence is only interesting abstractly; in practice things are either a (interesting) program, or a (interesting) proof, but not both at the same time.
+But I do think that CH is over-hyped, because the correspondence is ~~only~~ mostly interesting abstractly; in practice things are either a (interesting) program, or a (interesting) proof, but not both at the same time.